mioangr/openClaw-install/README.md

 ### Key Security Decisions

-* ❌ No direct access to host filesystem
+* No direct access to host filesystem
-* ❌ No secrets stored in GitHub
+* No secrets stored in GitHub
-* ✅ Secrets stored locally in `.env`
+* Secrets stored locally in `.env`
-* ⚠️ Docker group = root-equivalent (acceptable in VM)
+* Docker group = root-equivalent (acceptable in VM)
+* Communication: Only outbound to GitHub API (restricted, authenticated)
+* Pull Request workflow ensures human review gate
+* All actions logged for review and debugging
+* Fine-grained GitHub tokens or SSH deploy keys**: Least-privilege repository access

 ---

-### Key Design Points:
-- **Isolation**: VM → Docker → dedicated user (`aiuser`)
-- **Communication**: Only outbound to GitHub API (restricted, authenticated)
-- **Safety**: PR workflow ensures human review gate
-- **Extensibility**: Multi-channel input pattern supports future additions (email, webhooks)
-- **Auditability**: All actions logged for review and debugging

----

 # Selected components and reasoning for their choice.
 To achieve the stated goals, the following components are required:

-## Infrastructure & Orchestration
-- **Ubuntu VM**: Host isolation layer
-- **Dedicated Linux user (`aiuser`)**: Process-level execution isolation
-- **Docker & Docker Compose**: Containerization for reproducibility and isolation
-- **`.env` secrets management**: Secure credential storage without GitHub exposure

 ## AI & LLM Layer
 - **DeepSeek** (via Ollama in a separate container): Runs locally, can build software from specifications and generate written content
 - **LangGraph** (Python framework): Orchestrates interactions with GitHub, filesystem, and command execution.
 More flexible and easier to customise than black‑box agents.

-## Integration & Communication Layer
-- **GitHub API & Git**: For repository interaction, PR workflow, and code version control
-- **Email integration** (optional but planned): For multi-channel instruction input
-- **REST API** (FastAPI or similar): For webhook receivers and agent task triggering
-- **Web UI** (optional): User-friendly dashboard for instructions and monitoring

-## Security & Control Layer
-- **Fine-grained GitHub tokens or SSH deploy keys**: Least-privilege repository access
-- **PR workflow enforcement**: Human review gate before code merges
-- **Execution safeguards** (planned): Command approval and filesystem restrictions
-- **Audit logging**: Track agent actions for security review

-## Reasoning
-Each component directly supports one or more goals:
-- Local LLM → Privacy requirement
-- LangGraph → Full control over automation of software building and writing tasks
-- GitHub integration → Collaboration workflow
-- Docker + VM → Security model requirement
-- Multi-channel input → Flexibility of instruction delivery
-- PR workflow → Quality control and human oversight

 # 🧱 Architecture Overview